 ACBS and BRFSS results

-Overall, there were 32 states with available childhood asthma incidence rates (Table 10, 11, 12 & 13).
-The total childhood samples collected for the period (2006-2008) are shown in tables 10 & 12.
+Overall, there were 32 states with available childhood asthma incidence rates (Table 9 Table 10 Table 11Table 12).
+The total childhood samples collected for the period (2006-2008) are shown in Table 9 Table 11.
 Table 12 also shows the year’s available incidence rate data for each state.
-BRFSS weighted estimates representing the total childhood population of available states and ACBS weighted estimates representing total children with ever asthma of available states are shown in tables 11 &13.
+BRFSS weighted estimates representing the total childhood population of available states and ACBS weighted estimates representing total children with ever asthma of available states are shown in Table 10 Table 12

 The average national incidence rate for the years 2006-2010 was 12.1 per 1,000.
 The state of Montana had the lowest average childhood asthma incidence rate (IR = 4.3 per 1,000), while District of Columbia had the highest average childhood asthma incidence rate (IR = 17.7 per 1,000).
 States that did not have an incidence rate (add number of states) available were assigned the national incidence rate of 12.1 per 1,000.